-- Use of social media on behalf of the school will be conducted following the processes outlined in our Social Media Policy. - There is no access to social media sites on school computers - Pupils are regularly educated on the implications of posting personal data online outside of the school. - Staff are regularly educated on posting inappropriate photos or information online, which may potentially affect their position and the school as a whole. - Staff are not permitted to communicate with pupils over social networking sites and are reminded to alter their privacy settings. - Staff are not permitted to publish comments about the school which may affect its reputability. - Staff are not permitted to access social media sites during teaching hours unless it is justified to be beneficial to the material being taught.
+- There is no access to social media sites on school computers - Pupils are regularly educated on the implications of posting personal data online outside of the school. - Staff are educated on posting inappropriate photos or information online, which may potentially affect their position and the school. - Staff are not permitted to communicate with pupils over social networking sites and are reminded to alter their privacy settings. - Staff are not permitted to publish comments about the school which may affect its reputability. - Staff are not permitted to access social media sites during teaching hours unless it is justified to be beneficial to the material being taught.
 This will be discussed with the headteacher prior to accessing the social media site.